 5. ZeroWater / Culligan ZeroWater Pitcher - Best Budget Option

-ZeroWater achieved 100% removal of tested PFAS compounds in EWG testing.
-It carries NSF 42, NSF 53, and NSF 401 certifications for every contaminant it claims to reduce.
+ZeroWater achieved 100% removal of tested PFAS compounds in EWG testing [third-party lab testing, EWG].
+It carries NSF 42, NSF 53, and NSF 401 certifications for every contaminant it claims to reduce [regulatory review, NSF/ANSI].
 In lab tests, it completely eliminated fluoride, uranium, sulfate, nitrate, chlorine, and barium.

 The catch?
 Filter life is only 20 gallons, which is dramatically shorter than competitors.
-At $0.90 per gallon, ongoing costs are high despite the low sticker price.
+Ongoing costs per gallon are high despite the low sticker price.
 A family of four could burn through a filter in under two weeks.

 Pros: